Inrixia/Floatplane-Downloader/wiki/settings.md

 ```

 **formatWithEpisodes:**
 >If false will remove the SxxExx from the name of the videos.
-Will break plex support!
+Will break Plex support!
 >
 >Default: "**true**"
 >Example: